 Forest bathing is all about exploring the forest mindfully, focused on the sights, smells and sounds of your natural surroundings.
 The rustling of leaves, the sound of wind in the pine branches, the smell of earth and the forest floor.
 You need to touch the trees and their bark, graze hands over fern fronds and feel the tall grasses.
 You’re here to feel the living natural world around you – think of it as an immersive bit of outdoor education.

-Why Forest Bathing
+Forest Bathing in Vancouver

 For many urban dwellers and families, nature deficit disorder is real thing.
 Many people do not have access to the natural world in an easy or inexpensive way.
 Fortunately for those living or visiting Vancouver, there is no such issue.
 Access to nature is relatively easy, and the forests are close at hand.
 We can get our kids in nature within 30 minutes or less, which has a profound impact on their (and our own) mental and physical health.
 Studies have shown that time spent in nature, walking or forest bathing lightens our mood and improves our mental well-being.